jasewarner/wordpress-installer/README.md

 # WordPress Installer

-A shell for installing WordPress along with useful plugins and a [boilerplate theme](https://github.com/jasewarner/gulp-wordpress/) packaged with Gulp.js.
+A shell script for installing WordPress along with useful plugins and a [boilerplate theme](https://github.com/jasewarner/gulp-wordpress/) packaged with Gulp.js.

 ## Author